-Infrastructure Cumulative impact Education Land and new primary school required - full build cost recovery required.
-The limited number of dwellings proposed does not give rise to a realistic prospect of a new school.
-Contributions will still be required to address capacity issues at existing schools. capacity issues at existing schools.
+Infrastructure Cumulative impact Education The limited number of dwellings proposed does not give rise to a realistic prospect of a new school.
+Contributions will still be required to address capacity issues at existing schools.

 Kimberley Sites

 - 7.1: Land South of Kimberley, including Kimberley Depot - 7.2: Land South of Eastwood Road, Kimberley - 7.3: Eastwood Road Builders' Yard, Kimberley